jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 I think of a :doc:`class </classes/classes>` as a container of :doc:`methods (functions) </functions/functions>` and attributes that represents an `object <https://docs.python.org/3/glossary.html#term-object>`_

 - attributes are names which represent a value
-- :doc:`methods </functions/functions>` are :doc:`/functions/functions` that may be able to accept inputs and may return a value - they are `callable <https://docs.python.org/3/glossary.html#term-callable>`_
+- :ref:`methods<functions>` are :doc:`/functions/functions` that may be able to accept inputs and may return a value - they are `callable <https://docs.python.org/3/glossary.html#term-callable>`_

 For example I could define a ``Human`` class with attributes like eye color, date of birth, height and weight.
-I could also define :doc:`methods </functions/functions>` like age which returns a value based on the current year and date of birth attribute
+I could also define :ref:`methods<functions>` like age which returns a value based on the current year and date of birth attribute

 red: make it fail
 ^^^^^^^^^^^^^^^^^